 Since then the worm has not been able to destroy people or animals, but from time to time it raises its hump and when that happens it is a premonition of some big event".

-(Loosely translated from Þjóðsögur Jóns Árnasonar - The Compilation of Folklore by Jón Árnason).
+(Loosely translated from Þjóðsögur Jóns Árnasonar - The Collection of Folklore of Jón Árnason).

 To reach this area from Reykjavík, then you can either rent a car in Reykjavík and plan the trip yourself.